MiczFlor/RPi-Jukebox-RFID/README.md

 * [How to control the jukebox through the web app.](docs/MANUAL.md#webapp)
 * [How to assign cards specific tasks such as changing the volume level or shutting down the jukebox.](docs/MANUAL.md#cardcontrol)

+## Contributing improvements

+The preferred way of code contributions are [pull requests (follow this link for a small howto)](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github).
+And ideally pull requests using the "running code" on your jukebox.
+Alternatively, feel free to post tweaks, suggestions and snippets in the ["issues" section](https://github.com/MiczFlor/RPi-Jukebox-RFID/issues).

+## Reporting bugs

+If you find something that doesn't work.
+And you tried and tried again, but it still doesn't work, please report your issue in the ["issues" section](https://github.com/MiczFlor/RPi-Jukebox-RFID/issues).
+Make sure to include information about the system and hardware you are using, like:

+*Raspberry ZERO, OS Jessie, Card reader lists as (insert here) when running scripts/RegisterDevice.py, installed jukebox version 0.9.3 (or: using latest master branch).*

 ## Troubleshooting

 There is a growing section of [troubleshooting](docs/MANUAL.md#faq) including: